badbatch/graphql-box/README.md

 ## Compilation

 A couple of notes on compilation.
 Firstly, the `WEB_ENV` environment variable must be set when you compile your browser bundle in order to exclude node modules.
-Secondly, the worker handl is currently only set up to be built with Webpack's worker-loader via a blob URL.
+Secondly, `WorkerHandl` is currently only set up to be built with Webpack's worker-loader via a blob URL.

 ## Documentation